Rudolph August Witthaus: Academic

 From 1876 to 1878, Witthaus was an associate professor of chemistry and physics at University Medical College.
 From 1878 and 1898, he was the chair and taught chemistry and toxicology at the University of Vermont.
 At Vermont, there was a scandal in July 1897 when 24 medical students were not graduating; most had failed Witthaus' chemistry exam.

-He returned to University Medical College where he was the department chair and taught physiological chemistry from 1882 to 1886.
+He returned to University Medical College, where he was the department chair and taught physiological chemistry from 1882 to 1886.
 Next, he was the chair and a professor of chemistry and toxicology at the University of Buffalo from 1882 to 1888.
 While at Buffalo, he was also the City Chemist, working on creating clean water for Buffalo, New York.

 He became chair and professor of chemistry and physics at the Cornell University Medical College from 1898 to 1911.
 In 1911, he was named professor emeritus at Cornell, serving in that capacity until his death.

 Forensic toxicologist

-Witthaus acted as a toxicological expert in several sensational poising cases, including the trials of Howard Benham, Martin Thorn, Dr. Robert W. Buchanan, Mary Fleming in 1896, Carlyle Harris, Roland Burnham Molineux in 1900, Albert T. Patrick in 1900, and Harry Thaw in 1907.
+Witthaus acted as a toxicological expert in several sensational poisoning cases, including the trials of Howard Benham, Martin Thorn, Dr. Robert W. Buchanan, Mary Fleming in 1896, Carlyle Harris, Roland Burnham Molineux in 1900, Albert T. Patrick in 1900, and Harry Thaw in 1907.
 His testimony sent many murderers to the electric chair in New York State.
 His bill for testifying in the Molineux case was $18,550.